Haydnspass/fit3Dcspline/simplefitter_GUI/for_redistribution_files_only/readme.txt

               setenv command.
         NOTE: The environment variable syntax utilizes forward slashes (/), delimited by colons (:).
-        NOTE: When deploying standalone applications, you can run the shell script file run_simplefitter_GUI.sh
-              instead of setting environment variables.
+        NOTE: When deploying standalone applications, it is possible to run the shell script file run_simplefitter_GUI.sh instead of setting environment variables.
 See
               section 2 "Files to Deploy and Package".

-5. Launching application using Macintosh finder
+5. Launching of application using Macintosh finder.

 If the application is purely graphical, that is, it doesn't read from standard in or write to standard out or standard error, it may be launched in the finder just like any